Is This the Way to Church Growth?

 Christian leaders are essential, and they can be more effective when paid full-time.
 But their role was never to replace the people of the church and become the sole ministers, a separate priestly class, rather it was to encourage all the church to pursue ministry, especially witness and evangelism.
 When times are lean, paid leaders are a luxury the church cannot afford and the church needs to learn to manage without them, as it does in many parts of the world where, ironically, the church grows.

-In a subsequent blog I will give examples to show that the church growth of the past primarily came through revival.
+6] In a subsequent blog, I will give examples to show that the church growth of the past primarily came through revival.

 It may be argued that most small rural churches do not have a lively spiritual fellowship at their core, but just people turning up on Sunday, out of routine, demanding the services of a minister, and with no interest of putting anything spiritual into the church themselves.
-But it is this information that would needed to be known before any attempt at closing a churches would need to be made.
+But it is this true?
+This information that would need to be known before any attempt at closing churches is executed.
 Size alone does not determine viability.